dslab-epfl/klint/tool/ReadMe.md

 # Klint

-You'll need Python 3, with all the dependencies from `requirements.txt`; running `. setup.sh` will install them for you on Ubuntu.
+You'll need Python 3, the root Makefile takes care of creating a venv for you.
-Or use an IDE with virtualenv support.

 Two layers:
 - `kalm` adapts angr to perform exhaustive symbolic execution, and adds some features we need